 Minneapolis has been slowly working toward developing a citywide organics collection program since a pilot program began in Linden Hills in September 2008.
 Most recently an organics collection study commissioned by city council was presented to its Transportation and Public Works Committee last October.

 Hennepin County has made no indication that it would be willing to reduce burning at HERC.
 The waste-to-energy facility generates $9 million in annual revenue for the county, and provides enough power for 25,000 homes and enough heat for 1,500 homes and Target Field.

-However, only 24 percent of the approximately 365,000 tons of garbage incinerated annually at HERC comes from Minneapolis, [Correction: That figure only accounts for residential waste collected by Minneapolis.
-When waste collected by private companies from large apartment buildings and businesses is factored in, waste originating from Minneapolis accounts for 74.91 percent of the total amount of trash burned at HERC] and a recent study by the Minnesota Pollution Control Agency found that 31 percent of Minnesota’s garbage was comprised of organics.
+Currently a little under 75 percent of the approximately 365,000 tons of garbage incinerated annually at HERC comes from Minneapolis and a recent study by the Minnesota Pollution Control Agency found that 31 percent of Minnesota’s garbage was comprised of organics.

 "I think it’s great [Hennepin County] tabled its request to increase burning at the HERC, but the next step is beginning to reduce the amount of waste burned there,” said Ward 3 City Council Member Jacob Frey, whose district includes HERC.

 Hennepin County pegs the annual cost of implementing and running an organics collection program for all of its municipalities at $7 million.
 To help pay for that cost, the county is asking the state government to cease its practice of diverting funds collected from the Solid Waste Management Tax to the state general fund.